camallen/node-resize-image-server/README.md

-# image-crop-server
+# static_crop

-NodeJS Web server thats crops and/or resizes images from the zooniverse's static media server
+NodeJS web server thats crops and / or resizes images from the Zooniverse's static media server

 ## What is it?
 A HTTP wrapper over image magic that offers crop, resize and crop_resize functions on the image specified by a query param `u`.
 Note: the `?u=` query param should be a path suffix from the specified static server hostname.
 E.g the following media resource `u` query param: